rexich/delk/cookbooks/curator/README.md

-# Dockerized Logstash cookbook
+# Dockerized Curator cookbook

-This cookbooks sets up a basic Logstash configuration, ready to be invoked using a Docker Compose configuration file, or manually by invoking the `docker` command and setting up volumes and port forwarding using the command line.
+This cookbooks sets up a basic Curator configuration, ready to be invoked using a Docker Compose configuration file, or manually by invoking the `docker` command and setting up volumes and port forwarding using the command line.